 If you remember nothing else, remember this:

-For a noon kickoff, you will definitely want to be on post no later than 10 am.
+Friends, for a noon kickoff, we advise you to be on post no later than 9:30 am.

-How you get on post is determined by where you are supposed to park.
-If you don’t have a parking pass, you are supposed to enter through Washington Gate (the northern gate) and park in one of the Blue lots.
+How you get on post is determined by where you get assigned to park.
+If you don’t have a parking pass, you are generally supposed to enter through Washington Gate (the northern gate) and park in one of the Blue lots.
 These are all well away from the stadium, necessitating shuttle busing, but they are reasonably convenient for getting on and off post.
-That’s a good thing!
+The Academy is also no longer charging for parking in the outer lots, which is good for single game ticket holders.
+However, you will still want to get an parking pass in advance when you get your tickets.
+With that, you’ll avoid TONS of confusion getting on post.

-Alas, if you’re unfamiliar with the Academy, and you’ve not done any research ahead of time, your GPS will probably take you to Thayer Gate (the southern gate).
-You will still get where you are supposed to go— eventually — but traffic at Thayer Gate tends to be very heavy, both because Buffalo Soldier Field is a major parking area located right inside the gate and because bunches of people who don’t know where they’re going will be coming in that way because they failed to plan ahead.
+Unfortunately, if you’re unfamiliar with the Academy, and you’ve not done any research whatsoever, your GPS will probably take you to Thayer Gate (the southern gate).
+You will still get where you are supposed to go — eventually — but traffic at Thayer Gate tends to be very heavy, both because Buffalo Soldier Field is a major parking area located right inside the gate and because bunches of people who don’t know where they are supposed to go invariably go that way because they failed to plan ahead.

 Tailgating

 Army Football regulars always tailgate.
-In fact, in the years before the team’s resurgence, the tailgate was typically the highlight of the experience.
-Personally, I like to get there early, park, grill out, drink beer, and then stumble up to the stadium in time for the parachute jump.
+In fact, in the years before the team’s resurgence, the tailgate was typically the highlight of the gameday experience.
+We like to get there early, park, grill out, drink some beer, and then stumble up to the stadium just in time for the parachute jump.

 Locations

-You may hear about some of these during your trip.
+You may hear about some of these places during your trip.

 Trophy Point.
 The scenic bluff overlooking the Hudson River, so-called because it displays cannons, i.e. war trophies, taken by the U.S. Army.
 Battle Monument is located on Trophy Point.